Amr-Abdellatif/Mistakes-Related-to-PyTorch/README.md

 ## Topics
 ------
 1. Negative loss values
-    * so this is related to haveing negative loss values while training a model and finding the solution to that thing .. its binary classification problem.
+    * so this is related to having negative loss values while training a model and finding the solution to that thing .. its binary classification problem.